Most AI image tools make you pick a side: fast or good. Nano Banana 2 is Google's answer to both.

 Nano Banana 2 is rolling out across Google’s own products, including the Gemini app, AI Mode in Search, Gemini API, Vertex AI, and Firebase.
 If you just want to try a few images, those are good places to start.

-If you want Nano Banana 2 to sit inside your daily video and content workflow, invideo gives you that in one place.
 You can pick Nano Banana 2 as the model directly in the prompt box, use it with no hard limits for a full year on all Pro plans, and switch between other leading models like Seedream 4.5 and Grok Imagine inside the same interface.
 That way you are not locked into one model and you can choose the best fit for each storyboard, ad creative, or design task without leaving invideo.

 FAQs